AlyonaGN/sayana/README.md

 ## Installation and start

-To launch the app locally please download this repository, find the root folder of the project using your terminal, install necessary modules by running `npm install` and start the app locally by running `npm start`.
+To launch the app locally please download this repository, find the root folder of the project using your terminal, install necessary modules by running `npm install` and start the app by running `npm start`.

 ## Applied technologies and methodologies